pftbest/rust_on_msp/README.md

   is not possible to use interrupts yet (other than reset), because rust doesn't have a special calling convention for MSP430 interrupts.

-## Proting to other boards and MCUs
+## Porting to other boards and MCUs

 To run this code on the other boards and MCUs, you need to change it in few places:
 * Get a linker script for your MCU from msp430-elf-gcc include directory, and place it